Contact us

 Genetic factors may influence the likelihood of developing an addiction to substances like Adderall.
 Individuals with a family history of substance abuse may be at higher risk and should approach the use of Adderall with caution (“Alternative pharmacological strategies for adult ADHD treatment,” Buoli et al.).

-Initially, some believe Adderall enhances their academic and professional performance by improving focus.
-However, over time, dependency can lead to decreased natural motivation, increased tolerance, and withdrawal symptoms that negatively impact performance and cognitive function (Adderall® (Amphetamine-Dextroamphetamine) Toxicity, Fitzgerald & Bronstein).
+Adderall addiction initially appears to enhance academic and professional performance by improving focus.
+However, over time, it leads to decreased natural motivation, increased tolerance, and withdrawal symptoms that negatively impact performance and cognitive function.

 Yes, it is possible for someone who is addicted to Adderall to also develop a co-occurring addiction to Benzodiazepines.
 Both of these substances are commonly used for the treatment of anxiety and have potential for abuse and addiction.
 Treatment for co-occurring addictions may require a specialized and comprehensive approach that addresses both substances appropriately.